Agoraphobia: Spatial theory

 In the social sciences, a perceived clinical bias exists in agoraphobia research.
 Branches of the social sciences, especially geography, have increasingly become interested in what may be thought of as a spatial phenomenon.
 One such approach links the development of agoraphobia with modernity.
 Factors considered contributing to agoraphobia within modernity are the ubiquity of cars and urbanization.
-These have helped develop the expansion of public space and the contraction of private space, thus creating in the minds of agoraphobia-prone people a tense, unbridgeable gulf between the two.
+These have helped develop the expansion of public space and the contraction of private space, thus creating a conflict in the mind of agoraphobic individuals.

-Evolutionary psychology
+Evolutionary perspectives

+Some evolutionary models propose that agoraphobia—like other specific phobias—may be rooted in adaptive mechanisms that helped early humans avoid threats in open or unfamiliar environments.
+From this viewpoint, fear and avoidance behaviors could have been selectively favored if they aided survival—for instance, by prompting individuals to steer clear of potentially dangerous surroundings or minimize exposure to predators and pathogens.
+According to preparedness models, human defensive systems are especially sensitive to cues linked to ancestral threats and can rapidly form strong, lasting fear associations with them.
+In modern life, such defenses might become mismatched to relatively low-risk environments, producing disproportionate anxiety responses.

-An evolutionary psychology view is that the more unusual primary agoraphobia without panic attacks may be due to a different mechanism from agoraphobia with panic attacks.
+An additional evolutionary psychology view is that the more unusual primary agoraphobia without panic attacks may be due to a different mechanism from agoraphobia with panic attacks.
 Primary agoraphobia without panic attacks may be a specific phobia explained by it once having been evolutionarily advantageous to avoid exposed, large, open spaces without cover or concealment.
 Agoraphobia with panic attacks may be an avoidance response secondary to the panic attacks, due to fear of the situations in which the panic attacks occurred.

 Diagnosis

 Most people who present to mental health specialists develop agoraphobia after the onset of panic disorder.
 Agoraphobia is best understood as an adverse behavioral outcome of repeated panic attacks and subsequent anxiety and preoccupation with these attacks that leads to an avoidance of situations where a panic attack could occur.
 Early treatment of panic disorder can often prevent agoraphobia.
-Agoraphobia is typically determined when symptoms are worse than panic disorder, but also do not meet the criteria for other anxiety disorders such as depression.
+Agoraphobia is typically determined when symptoms are worse than panic disorder, but also do not meet the criteria for other mental disorders such as depression.